 This no-knead ciabatta is the easier way to make a ciabatta, specially if you don’t enjoy kneading.
 A ciabatta is a great bread.
 In Mexico is actually really common and sold pretty much everywhere.
 They use it a lot to make tortas (which are a type of sandwich, but bigger and more elaborate).
 It is used mostly for savory things, cut open in half and filled with things inside.Jump to Recipe

-This is an easy recipe to make, there´s no need to knead and the making is really simple.
-What you do need, as with all good things, is time, and in this case from 12 to 14 hours to make this recipe.
+This is an easy recipe to make, there’s no need to knead and making it is really simple.
+What you do need, as with all good things, is time, and in this case from about 12 to 14 hours to make this recipe.
 Now, this is because this time is what makes it not need to be kneaded, per se.
 And even tough is a lot of time, it goes by quickly.

 - 3 1/5 C (400 gr) flour

 - 0,10 oz (3 gr) fresh yeast or 0,03 oz (1 gr) active dry yeast

 - 1 tsp (8 gr) salt

 - 1 2/5 C (350 ml) (11,8 fl oz) cold water (between 51 to 59°F) (between 11° to 15°C)

 In a small bowl, place the yest, then add the water and mix completely, and set aside.

 In a bowl, mix the flour and salt together.
 Now, add the previous mixture and mix until well intergrated.
 Cover the dough with some kitchen plastic wrap and let it rise for 10 to 12 hours.